ASP-WAF/FireWall/README.md

 3. WhatsApp via +352 661 464 601
 4. Live Share (send link request via mail or WhatsApp)

+#### Why reach out to us for support?
+Installation of Firewall packages need sometimes extra attention:  Firewall installation can block itself, there can be some desktop server communication issues, different hardware in same network reacts sometimes different than expected.

 ### GET STARTED

 Getting started is easy, have a look at the samples online at www.asp-waf.com but basically all you need to do is the two services configurations: